ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

 Documentation
 ^^^^^^^^^^^^^

-All packages should have these documentation elements:
+All packages should have these documentation elements present in their README or linked to from their README:

 * Description and purpose
 * Definition and description of the public API